Blue Protocol: Star Resonance – A Stunning Anime MMO Revival or Just Another Gacha Mirage?

 Community Reactions & Player Expectations

-Most players probably think this could be the “real MMO successor” to Genshin Impact—but with actual co-op that matters.
+Most players probably assume this might be the ‘real MMO successor’ to Genshin Impact — but with actual co-op that has a purpose.

 Early feedback from testers: